Not being able to sleep at night is something everyone has experienced. Sometimes, we stay up late for seemingly trivial reasons.

 Long-term, it increases the risk of diseases like diabetes, hypertension, heart disease, and depression.

-There are even studies suggesting that poor sleep after the age of 40 can reduce life expectancy.
+There are even studies suggesting that poor sleep after age 40 can reduce life expectancy.

-What's even scarier is that lack of sleep changes our appetite.
+What's even scarier is that lack of sleep can change our appetite.

-Normally, we stop eating when we feel full, but in a sleep-deprived state, we crave sweets and carbohydrates more intensely.
+Normally, we stop eating when we're full, but when we're sleep-deprived, we tend to crave sweets and carbohydrates more.

-Because we're tired, we tend to reach for sugary drinks, snacks, and bread.
-Ultimately, we gain weight, our immune system weakens, and we fall into a vicious cycle.
+Feeling tired, we might reach for sugary drinks, snacks, or bread.
+Ultimately, this leads to weight gain, decreased immunity, and a vicious cycle.

-That's why doctors firmly state, "Sleep is not a luxury, but the foundation of health."
+That's why doctors firmly state, "Sleep is not a luxury; it's the foundation of health."

 Here's an important question: Can we just catch up on sleep over the weekend?